MisterWest11/Python-Week-1/Python-Week-2.md

 a process is an instance of a program. it has memory set aside for its code and data. a process can get multiple threads and execute code at the same time in parallel.

+# File Handling

+The key function for working with files in Python is using the open() function.
+The open() function takes two paramteres: *filename & mode*

+the are four different methods for opening a file:

+* "r" - Read - Opens a file for reading, error if the file does not exist.